Why is my cat pooping outside the litter box? A vet's guide

 While inappropriate elimination may cause not only worry in cat owners, but frustration, it's important to understand that the resolution does not involve disciplining your cat.

-Your cat isn’t pooping outside the litter box out of spite, and they aren’t being naughty.
-There is an problem that needs to be addressed.
+A cat pooping outside the litter box isn’t doing so out of spite, and they aren’t being naughty.
+There is a problem that needs to be addressed – and you may need to look into how to retrain a cat to use a litter box.
 If the underlying issue is not treated, then inappropriate elimination will continue or worsen.

 Why is my cat pooping on the floor with a clean litter box?

-If your litter boxes are well-managed and your cat continues to poop outside the litter box, it is definitely time to see your veterinarian to get to the bottom of the issue.
+If your litter boxes are well-managed and you stil see your cat pooping outside the litter box, it is definitely time to see your veterinarian to get to the bottom of the issue.
 Your veterinarian can help you further troubleshoot your litter box management, and can also assess your cat for medical problems such as pain and arthritis, which can commonly cause inappropriate elimination.

 If your cat is painful it can be very difficult to get into and out of the litter box, especially if there are obstacles along the way such as stairs, which can be quite painful for an arthritic cat to navigate.

-When to be concerned when a cat poops outside their litter box
+When to be concerned about a cat pooping outside their litter box

 If your cat has pooped outside the litter box once or twice and then returned to using the litter box normally, this is likely not cause for concern.
 Your cat may have been blocked from reaching the litter box or may not have been able to get to the litter box quickly enough.